 NO UPDATES TO THE PERFORMANCE MEASURES.
 DOT's water main work continues in the street.
-The streetscape work as part of the Fulton Corridor Revitalization Program is planned to start Fall 2009.
+Construction documents were completed for the streetscape and streetwall work and a package was put out to bid.
+The streetscape and streetwall work as part of the Fulton Corridor Revitalization Program is planned to start Fall 2009.